Mike Keeney: Domestic

-Mike Keeney started his coaching career at Javanon Soccer Club from Louisville, KY USA.
-Keeney spent 4 years at Javanon, from 1996 - 2000 and during his time there, he coached the team to the State Cup Championship in 1997 and again in 1998.
+Mike Keeney started his coaching career at Javanon Soccer Club from Louisville, Kentucky.
+Keeney spent four years at Javanon, from 1996 to 2000, and during his time there, he coached the team to the State Cup Championship in 1997 and again in 1998.
 Keeney also finished his USSF B License.

-From Javanon Soccer Club, Keeney moved to Bluegrass Soccer Club, to be the Director of Coaching and Player Development.
-During his three year stint with the club, Keeney directed all the coaching operations of a club with 16 competitive teams, developed and implemented a progressive coaching curriculum for players within the ages of 8 to 18 years old.
+From Javanon Soccer Club, Keeney moved to Bluegrass Soccer Club, to be the director of coaching and player development.
+During his three-year stint with the club, Keeney directed all the coaching operations of a club with 16 competitive teams, developed and implemented a progressive coaching curriculum for players within the ages of 8 to 18 years old.
 He was also directly responsible for the coaching staff of 16 team coaches, five age group trainers and two goalkeeper trainers.
-Keeney would spend a total of three years at the club before moving to Birmingham, USA where he started working with the Hoover Soccer Club.
-At Hoover, he was named the Executive Director and Director of Coaching and Player Development.
+Keeney would spend a total of three years at the club before moving to Birmingham, Alabama, where he started working with the Hoover Soccer Club.
+At Hoover, he was named the executive director and director of coaching and player development.

-Just like in Javanon, Keeney was responsible of all coaching operations of the club, but this time with 1200 players (300+ competitive and 900+ recreational).
-He was also given the responsibility of developing and implementing a progressive coaching curriculum for players age 4 to 18 years old and he was directly responsible for the coaching staff of 12 coaches, 8 age group trainers and 2 goalkeeper trainers for competitive program as well as one part time club administrator.
+Just like in Javanon, Keeney was responsible of all coaching operations of the club, but this time with 1,200 players (300+ competitive and 900+ recreational).
+He was also given the responsibility of developing and implementing a progressive coaching curriculum for players age 4 to 18 years old and he was directly responsible for the coaching staff of 12 coaches, 8 age group trainers and 2 goalkeeper trainers for competitive program as well as one-part time club administrator.
 At Hoover, he also established a direct link with Celtic FC of Glasgow, Scotland for coach and player exchange program.
 This led to the Celtic FC coaching staff working in the 2006 competitive team camps for Hoover Soccer Club.

-After Hoover Soccer Club, Keeney made an appearance at Thoroughbreds Soccer Club, from Louisville as a Staff coach, Team Trainer and as a goalkeeper coach.
+After Hoover Soccer Club, Keeney made an appearance at Thoroughbreds Soccer Club, from Louisville as a staff coach, team trainer and as a goalkeeper coach.
 He also coached and trained several teams in various age groups.

 Keeney spent a year at Thoroughbreds.